 Perceived value is an essential concept in marketing.
 It forces companies to look at value from the consumer’s point of view.
 Because they have to satisfy consumers, companies must be able to explore what makes consumers satisfied, which may be beyond the added value they create.

-Determinants of customer perceived value
+Determinants of perceived value

 Customers consider not only monetary value, namely price.
 But they also consider functional, psychological, and social values.